- Book online & save

 - Entry at your chosen 15-minute time slot

-- Discover species from around the world in 14 themed zones and interact with them at with our public feeding, diving displays and touch pools
+- Discover species from around the world in 14 themed zones and interact with them at our public feeding, diving displays and touch pools

 -